Loading lesson…

 Next lesson: how we actually measure any of this — benchmarks, evals, and their well-documented failures.

-What is the core idea behind "Browser Agents: Capabilities and Pitfalls"?
+What is the main idea of "Browser Agents: Capabilities and Pitfalls"?

-Which best describes the scope of "Browser Agents: Capabilities and Pitfalls"?
+Which concept is most central to "Browser Agents: Capabilities and Pitfalls"?